Board Members Only

 OVF began as an open field that once grew soy beans.
 The founders laid the plan, leveled and terraced as needed.
 They established plots approximately 15 feet by 15 feet separated by pathways.
 A water system was installed to make water accessible to every plot.
 Included in the layout was a substantial orchard with fruit trees of numerous varieties which fruits are enjoyed by all members.

 OVF is the largest of more than 60 community gardens in Los Angeles County.
-For a complete list of all of the community gardens in Los Angeles click here.
+Click here for a map of all of the community gardens in Los Angeles, or here for a PDF list of all community gardens in Los Angeles.